INVISIBLE OVERLOAD > PARABENS

 HOW PARABENS FUEL OXIDATIVE STRESS

-Oxidative stress happens when harmful molecules called free radicals build up in the body faster than your natural defenses can neutralize them.
-Free radicals are unstable and highly reactive, damaging cells, proteins, and even DNA.
-Over time, this can lead to inflammation, premature aging, and a weakened immune system.
+Oxidative stress happens when harmful molecules called free radicals start building up in your body faster than your natural defenses can handle.
+These free radicals are unstable and reactive, and they can damage cells, proteins, and even DNA.
+Over time, that kind of stress can lead to inflammation, speed up aging, and wear down your immune system.

-• In vitro and animal studies have shown that exposure to methylparaben and butylparaben increases the production of reactive oxygen species (ROS).
+Lab and animal studies have shown that parabens like methylparaben and butylparaben can ramp up the production of reactive oxygen species (ROS), which are harmful molecules that stress out your cells.

 A 2023 study revealed that parabens—common preservatives in cosmetics, lotions, and deodorants—can build up in breast tissue.
 While not direct evidence of cancer risk, this raises important concerns about their role in hormone disruption and long-term health.